 Decide how you want your print to look on your ornament and locate it on the sheet.
 Tape the ornament down to the sublimation print.

-Trim away excess with scissors if you would like.
+Trim away excess with scissors if you like.
 I trim away the excess so that I need less protective paper.

 Add protective paper on both sides.

 The ornaments that I used were pressed at 400 degrees for 75 seconds with medium to heavy pressure.
-Check with where you purchase your blanks for specific instructions.
+Check with the vendor where you purchase your blanks for specific instructions.
 Make sure that your sublimation print side is up if you are only doing one side.

-I pressed mine two at a time in my heat press.
+I pressed mine in my heat press, two at a time.
 When they were done, I put them on a heat-resistant mat.
 I like to remove my prints while the ornaments are still warm.
-I wear heat-resistant gloves to protect my hands while doing this step.

 Once your paper is removed, you have some super cute photo ornaments on metal!

-How to Sublimation on Porcelain Ornaments
+Porcelain Ornaments

-Here’s that porcelain ornament after it’s done pressing.
+Here's the porcelain ornament after it's been pressed.
 Just remove the sublimation print to reveal your photo.
-Remember this will be HOT and you will want to use caution while handling.
+Remember, this will be HOT, so use caution when handling.

-Dye Sublimation on Glass Ornaments
+Glass Ornaments

 Now let's talk about the pressing procedure.
 Again, we're going to place the Nomex pad on our heat press with protective paper.
 This time, we're going to put the ornament down with the image on the bottom and the protective paper over the top.
 Your sublimation print should be on the BOTTOM!